 What is required for a deputy to conduct a data search in the Flock Safety portal?

-Any time a deputy conducts a search in the Flock Safety portal, they will be required to enter a case number per department policy.
-Additionally, the deputy will have to give a reason for the search.
-Each individual deputy will have their own login, so we will be able to audit each deputy’s activities as they go through the portal.
+Any time a deputy conducts a search in the Flock Safety portal they are required to log in using their unique credentials then enter an associated case number and give a reason for the search.
+Additionally, since each individual deputy has their own login, their use of the system can be audited.

 Is an alert alone sufficient for an officer to stop the vehicle?

-No, per policy, the deputy must verify the vehicle plate in the alert is the correct vehicle plate and they must also verify the vehicle is still wanted through dispatch or utilizing their MDT.
+No, per policy, the deputy must verify the vehicle plate in the alert is the correct vehicle plate and they must also verify the vehicle is still wanted through dispatch or by utilizing their Mobile Dispatch Terminal (MDT).
 Only after verification should a deputy initiate an enforcement stop.